 - Season with salt and pepper and dredge into flour.

-If you cannot find quinces you may substitute it with apples or pears preferably not ripe and with a sour taste.
+If you cannot find quinces you may substitute it with apples preferably not ripe and with a sour taste.

 I am submitting this recipe to Anne’s Cool Finds, who is hosting this year’s Event A Taste of Terroir 2009.